1984 DFB-Pokal semi-finals

-The semi-finals of the 1983–84 DFB-Pokal were some of the most memorable matches in the history of German football due to the unusual play patterns and results.
+The semi-finals of the 1983–84 DFB-Pokal were some of the most memorable matches in the history of German football due to the unusual occurrences of the matches and their high-scoring results.
 Bayern Munich, Werder Bremen, and Borussia Mönchengladbach of the Bundesliga, along with second division side Schalke 04 had all advanced from the quarter-finals.
 The draw resulted in the following pairings: